ning-is-peace/projects/docs/p2p.md

 3 games are developed and published based on this library.
 - Chess: A 2-players game with one against the other.
 Regretting, surrendering, draw requesting, and confirmation are supported.
 - Landlord poker game: A popular gamble game of 3 players with 2 against 1.
 - Bomber: A role play strategy and action game with 2, 3, or 4 players against each other.
-When one player’s role dies, the player can stay in the game to watch others playing, or exit the game and others can continue playing with each other.
+When one player’s role dies, the player can stay in the game to watch others playing, or exit the game and others can continue playing with each other if the host is still in the game.